unoplatform/Uno.Wasm.Bootstrap/Readme.md

 - `UNO_BOOTSTRAP_DEBUGGER_ENABLED`, which is set to `True` if the debugging support was enabled, otherwise `False`
 - `UNO_BOOTSTRAP_MONO_RUNTIME_CONFIGURATION`, which provides the mono runtime configuration, which can be can either be `release` or `debug`.
 - `UNO_BOOTSTRAP_MONO_PROFILED_AOT`, which specifies if the package was built using a PG-AOT profile.
 - `UNO_BOOTSTRAP_APP_BASE`, which specifies the location of the app content from the base.
+Useful to reach assets deployed using the `Deploy="Package"` mode.

 Those variables can be accessed through [Environment.GetEnvironmentVariable](https://docs.microsoft.com/en-us/dotnet/api/system.environment.getenvironmentvariable).